Mesagoppinmypants/NGELinux/README.md

 ## Missing NPCs

 As for the missing NPC's, the majority of them are in the sku.0/sys.server/compiled/game/datatables/buildouts _ws.iff files, but so far we have been unable to load them.
 There is a method to persist them to the database but it has been hit and miss.
-This method involves attaching the script working.jhaskell_test to a character and using a macro with "/yell persist_obj <oid> /sleep 2; ..." for each oid.
+This method is documented in the USEFUL_COMMANDS.md file.

 ## Contact